OdDev26/Ecommerce-signup-form/README.md

-An E-Commerce application signup form built with React
+Safari webstore's (An ecommerce website) signup form built with React